Paruthiveeran: Music

 The film's score as well as the soundtrack were scored by Yuvan Shankar Raja, teaming up with his friend Ameer following two successive successful collaborations in Mounam Pesiyadhe (2002) and Raam (2005).
-The soundtrack album was released on 29 Decrember 2006 at Green Park Hotel in Chennai, with several prominent film personalities participating in the event, including fellow actor Vijay, who launched the audio.
+The soundtrack album was released on 13 November 2006 at Green Park Hotel in Chennai, with several prominent film personalities participating in the event, including fellow actor Vijay, who launched the audio.
 The album consists of six songs, including one instrumental track, featuring the nadaswaram only.
 It features vocals from Yuvan Shankar Raja's father Ilaiyaraaja, director Ameer himself and professional playback singers Shreya Ghoshal, Manikka Vinayagam and Madhumitha.
 Moreover, a couple of traditional, village-based singers contributed to the album by lending their voice to a few songs.
 All lyrics were written by Snehan.
 Paruthiveeran was notably the first ever entirely village-based film Yuvan Shankar Raja had scored music for.
 He composed a folk music-based score and used rural sounds with instruments as dholak, nadaswaram, thavil and urumee.

 Yuvan Shankar Raja received critical acclaim for his score, while the soundtrack album initially got mostly unfavorable reviews, being described as a "letdown" and "disappointment", raising to question whether it could attract today's "modern" audience.
 Following the film's release however, critics unanimously made very positive remarks in regards to the film score.
 Baradwaj Rangan labelled it a "magnificently earthy score", while Malathi Rangarajan noted that the composer "proves he is a chip off the old block in rustic music too".
-Other critics hailed his music as "excellent", and as "unmistakably a milestone on his road to the pinnacle that his father Ilayaraja has reached".
-Due to its successful run at the box office, the songs enjoyed popularity as well, particularly among the younger generation.
-The song "Oororam Puliyamaram" in particular was the Chartbuster number, also being chosen as the "Best Folk Song of the Year 2007" at the Isaiyaruvi Tamil Music Awards, whilst the entire album itself was named as "Isaiyaruvi Best Album of the Year 2007".
+Other critics hailed his music as "excellent".
+The song "Oororam Puliyamaram" in particular was a chartbuster, also being chosen as the "Best Folk Song of the Year 2007" at the Isaiyaruvi Tamil Music Awards, whilst the entire album itself was named as "Isaiyaruvi Best Album of the Year 2007".